 This policy should be read in conjunction with the University Tuition Fee Policy.

 Any credit balance on a student’s fees account with Finance will be carried forward to future academic years reducing the tuition fees and any related charges and costs that will become due.
 Any credit balance for students with an approved interruption of study or who have deferred study to a future year will also be retained until study resumes or begins.
 Students on an interruption of study remain liable to pay any outstanding fees which may be due at the point of interruption.

-Students and sponsors must not intentionally overpay the tuition fees and related charges and costs due to the University in order to obtain their living costs or circumvent any government regulation or restriction.
+Students, sponsors, scholarship or loan providers must not intentionally overpay the tuition fees and related charges and costs due to the University in order to obtain their living costs or circumvent any government regulation or restriction.
 The University is not able to act as a clearance account and must abide by UK money laundering laws.